obsidiandynamics/kafdrop/README.md

 Kafdrop 3
 ===

 Kafdrop 3 is a UI for monitoring Apache Kafka clusters.
-The tool displays information such as brokers, topics, partitions, and lets you view messages.
+The tool displays information such as brokers, topics, partitions, consumers and lets you view messages.

 The project is a continuation of the original [HomeAdvisor/Kafdrop](https://github.com/HomeAdvisor/Kafdrop), which has now been dragged kicking and screaming into the JDK 11 world.
 It's a lightweight application that runs on Spring Boot and requires very little configuration.